gisfun/docker-arcgis-enterprise/README.md

 I use a Linux Desktop running Linux Mint and a 20 core Intel i9 and 64GB of RAM and a 1TB of NVME storage.
 That probably helps. :-)

+## Update

+target: 11.5
+combined server and portal into single container updated to Ubuntu 24.04, Postgres 16

 ## Status

 * Server : working